websight-io/docs/docs/docs/developers/architecture/kubernetes/index.md

 # Kubernetes Architecture
 Kubernetes (k8s) makes it easy to automate deployments and management of WebSight CMS components on the most popular public cloud platforms.
-This document describes the Kubernetes resources that are required to run and scale WebSight Community Edition.
+This document describes the Kubernetes resources that are required to run and scale WebSight CMS.

 ## Kubernetes Resources